public class TextBuffer extends Object

 Note that if you're trying to move the "cursor", then you are much

-better off calling placeCursor()
+better off calling placeCursor() as that

 simultaneously moves both the selection-bound TextMark as